SConaway/sconaway/README.md

 Hi there, I'm Steven, an aspiring computer scientist and electrical engineer currently seeking opportunities in these fields.

-Check out my [Resume at stevenconaway.me](stevenconaway.me) for more information.
+Check out my [resume at stevenconaway.me](stevenconaway.me) for more information.